chintanb/ldap-test-app/README.md

-# Simple test application to test LDAP authentication using Java
+# Simple application to test LDAP authentication using Java

 1) Run `mvn package` to build a jar.